MIDL-Conference/midl-website-2023/pages/presenter-instructions.md

 1. **Mandatory for virtual poster presenters**: All authors of accepted posters who are unable to attend MIDL in-person must register for the virtual poster presentation via the above form.
-Each virtual presenter should submit a short pre-recorded video (.mp4 format) and an e-poster (.pdf format).
+Each virtual presenter should submit a 3-5 minute pre-recorded video (.mp4 format) and an e-poster (.pdf format).
 2. **Optional for oral and onsite poster presenters**: For all onsite oral and poster presentations, the virtual presentation option is available, but not required.
-These authors can still submit the above form to display a short pre-recorded video and a PDF poster on the MIDL website, and join the Gather Town virtual poster session.
+These authors can still submit the above form to display a 3-5 minute pre-recorded video and a PDF poster on the MIDL website, and join the Gather Town virtual poster session.
 However, all oral and onsite poster presentations must also be presented in-person.